-Textbook: Miller and Levine, Biology
+Physical Setting/Chemistry

+Textbook: Wilbraham, Staley, Matta, Waterman

+Chemistry New York State Edition 2005

+4460 CHEMISTRY HONORS

-4260 BIOLOGY HONORS (1 Living Environment Credit) 7 1/2 periods per week (1 Unit - Full Year) (Factor 9)
+7 1/2 periods per week

+(1 Physical Setting Credit) (1 Unit - Full Year)

+(Factor 9)

+Recommendation:
-Recommendation: Regents Earth Science exam score of 85 or higher

-The course is similar to Regents Biology but with heavier emphasis on the experimental basis of biology and more extensive treatment of some topics.
-Emphasis will be placed on understanding and application of major principles of biology; understanding and application of simple algebraic concepts to solving word problems; and organizing, interpreting, and drawing conclusions from lab data.
+• Regents physics exam score of 75 or higher • Students should have passed Algebra 2 OR be concurrently enrolled.
+Students with an Algebra 2 exam score less than 75 should expect to find honors chemistry difficult.
+The course is similar to Regents Chemistry but with heavier emphasis on the mathematical aspects of chemistry, along with a greater use of problem solving skills and more extensive treatment of some topics.
+This course will prepare students for the SAT Subject Test in Chemistry.
 Laboratory work is an integral part of the course.
-Successful completion and documentation of a minimum of 1200 minutes of laboratory work is required for the NYS Regents portion of the final examination.
+Successful completion and documentation of a minimum of 1200 minutes of laboratory work is required for the New York State Regents portion of the final examination.
 Extensive outside-of-class preparation is required.

-Final examination: NYS Regents Examination: Living Environment plus a local exam
+Final examination: NYS Regents Examination:

-Textbook: Miller and Levine, Biology
+Physical Setting/Chemistry plus a local exam

+Textbook: Wilbraham, Staley, Matta & Waterman, Chemistry

+4550 REGENTS PHYSICS

-4350 REGENTS EARTH SCIENCE (1 Physical Setting Credit) 7 $1/2$ periods per week (1 Unit - Full Year) (Factor 8)
+(1 Physical Setting Credit)

+7 1/2 periods per week

+(1 Unit - Full Year)

+(Factor 9)

+Recommendation: